 Filing an extension of time to oppose a trademark application is a relatively easy and inexpensive way to reserve your right to file a trademark opposition.
-It provides you with more time to carefully consider whether you want to invest your valuable time and money in formally opposing a trademark application.
+It provides you with more time to carefully consider the cost of a trademark opposition and whether you want to invest your valuable time and money in formally opposing a trademark application.
 It also gives you time to contact the owner of the trademark application in order to discuss any questions or concerns you may have regarding the trademark or any of the information presented in the trademark application.

 When Can I File an Extension of Time to Oppose?